Letrix8/AdomSaver/README.md

 AdomSaver is simple script that helps to manage saves in Ancient Domains of Mystery (ADOM) game.
-Just replace currentFolder value with a path to ADOMs save folder and charName with your character name.
+Simply replace the value of currentFolder with the path to the folder where ADOM saves are located and charName with your character name.